zackstout/beatles-songwriting/README.md

 - (p.
 146) The equality of the Ionian and Aeolian "modes".
 - Here there and everywhere, and Yesterday, and the ii-V-i sequence.
 (Recall Chapter 3 - yes, the "cyclical vii")
-- aka the vii-III-vi sequence.
+- aka the vii-III-vi sequence. (pulling us toward the relative minor key.)
 - **Key point: The D7 (the V of G major) is the bVII of Em (the relative Aeolian to which we shift).**

 ### The Aeolian cadence 'unmasked': the flattened leading note

 - (p.
 147) So instead of describing the movement as V7-vi, we can describe it as bVII7-i.
 Neat.
 - A nice voice-leading table to show this.
+- The Aeolian cadence is a "modal cadence", which are characterized by flattened leading note... (?)
   -🎵 _Not a second time_

 ### The Aeolian cadence in typical context